windsuzu/console.jay/content/english-grammar/Present Perfect Continuous.md

 ---
 ## To express duration
-We can use **present perfect continuous** with some **duration words (for, since, how long, lately, all day, etc)** to talk about how long a situation has been happening.
+We can use **present perfect continuous** with some **duration words (for, since, how long, lately, all day, etc.)** to talk about how long a situation has been happening.
 - **He’s been annoying** us all evening.
 - **She’s been studying** very hard for weeks.
 - **I haven’t been feeling** well lately.